Should I Spend My Year-End Bonus?

 Doing this can help you avoid throwing more money away just on interest charges, and if you manage to wipe out debt completely, you’ll have one less financial responsibility to stress about every month.

+How much of your recent influx of cash should be directed toward debt reduction is entirely personal, and will depend on your situation.
 Some financial planners recommend that people with high-interest debt consider putting around half of their annual bonuses toward paying down that debt.
 But this decision will depend on your individual circumstances.

 Since credit card debt typically costs the most in interest, that can be a great place to start.
-Many credit cards charge close to 20% interest or higher.
-So if your goal is to ultimately build wealth, it may be smart to minimize credit card balances or, even better, pay them off completely.
+The average annual percentage rate (APR) for credit cards was 28.70% as of March 2025.
+So if your goal is to make your money work for you, it may be smart to minimize credit card balances or, even better, pay them off completely.
+It would be unreasonable to expect that you could out-invest what you are paying out in credit card interest.

 Saving for a Short-Term Goal

 While many people don’t like to think about the possibility of their car breaking down, a medical emergency, or job loss, should one of these unexpected events occur, it could quickly put you in a difficult financial situation.
+Without back-up, you might have to rely on credit cards or high-interset loans to get by.

 How much to sock away for a rainy day is highly personal.
-But a common rule of thumb is to create an emergency fund that has enough money to cover three to six months of living expenses.
+But a common rule of thumb is to create an emergency fund that has enough money to cover at least three to six months of living expenses.
 You may need more or less, depending on your situation.

-This could be a downpayment on a home, a renovation project, taking a special family vacation, buying a new car, or any financial step that requires a large infusion of cash.
+If you already have a decent cash cushion, you may next want to think about what large purchases you are hoping to make in the not-too-distant future, say, the next few months or years.
+This could be a down payment on a home, a renovation project, taking a special family vacation, buying a new car, or any financial step that requires a large infusion of cash.
+Then consider using at least some of your bonus check to jump start these savings goals, or add to previously established ones.

-It’s a good idea to put money you are saving for a short-term goal (whether it’s a downpayment or an emergency fund) in an account that is safe, earns interest, and will allow you to access it when you need it.
+It’s a good idea to put money you are saving for a short-term goal (whether it’s a down payment or an emergency fund) in an account that is safe, earns interest, and will allow you to access it when you need it.

-Get up to $300 when you bank with SoFi.
+Get up to $300 with eligible direct deposit when you bank with SoFi.

 No account or overdraft fees.
 No minimum balance.

-Up to 4.00% APY on savings balances.
+Up to 3.80% APY on savings balances.

 Up to 2-day-early paycheck.

-Up to $2M of additional
+Up to $3M of additional

 FDIC insurance.